the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 The JavaScript file imports a *style.css* file which applies all its CSS to the HTML.
 Furthermore, the JavaScript file uses the DOM API to manipulate the HTML.
 We will use the DOM API throughout the following sections to read from and write to the HTML.
 For now, let's examine the JavaScript code in this file.

 The `document` object is a globally available built-in object for client-side JavaScript in the browser.
-This object represents your access point to the HTML of your website.
+This object represents your programmatic access point to the HTML of your website.
 In this case, it gives you access to the *index.html* file, because the JavaScript file is loaded in this file.
 By using methods on the `document` object, we can read information from the HTML or write information to the HTML.
 In this example, the code performs the latter by writing new inner HTML to the selected HTML element.

-The `querySelector()` method is one modern DOM API method to select a specific HTML element (programmatically also referred to as **HTML node**).
+The `querySelector()` method is a modern DOM API method to select a specific HTML element (programmatically also referred to as **HTML node**).
 Because we are using `#app` with a `#`, we select a HTML element by its `id` attribute whereas the attribute's value on the HTML element is `app`.
 When you look back at yout *index.html* file, where the JavaScript file is loaded, you can see that we have such HTML element.
 Selecting a HTML element by its `class` attribute, for example `querySelector('.app')` with a leading `.` is another common scenario.

 Now, by having access to a HTML element after selecting it, we can read or write to it.
 As said, in this example, the code is writing to the HTML element by mutating its `innerHTML` property and assigning a JavaScript string to it.
 The string is not a mere string, but uses HTML tags such as `<h1>` and `<a>` to be used as structural elements.
 Change the HTML modification to the following and verify it in the browser after saving the file (and running the application with `npm run dev`):